ekkus93/sparkle_motion/docs/OPERATIONS_GUIDE.md

     - Cell 21 runs the orchestrator `Runner` in pure Python (fixture) mode to ensure Drive folders are writable without touching Workflow Agent APIs.
 12. **Shut down servers.** When your session ends, use the server-control widgets to stop `script_agent` and `production_agent`, releasing the GPU.
 If you started them outside Colab, stop those processes in the original terminal instead.

-For more context on each helper cell, see `docs/NOTEBOOK_AGENT_INTEGRATION.md` (control panel behavior, manual-review workflows) and `docs/TODO.md` (live checklist + validation notes).
+For more context on each helper cell, see `docs/NOTEBOOK_AGENT_INTEGRATION.md` (control panel behavior, finalize-only workflows) and `docs/TODO.md` (live checklist + validation notes).
 If anything differs from these instructions, re-sync the repo and re-open the notebook to pick up the latest workflow helpers.